Make A Christmas Wreath

 How Long Does This Craft Take?

-To begin with, lay your pieces out for your holiday wreath and plug in the glue gun.
+Lay your pieces out for your DIY winter wreath and plug in the hot glue gun.

-Next, begin wrapping your round form with the faux fur boa.
+Next, begin wrapping your wreath form with satin ribbon or white burlap.

 Wrapping the ribbon around the wreath